 Edinburgh Napier University’s School of Arts and Creative Industries is an internationally recognised centre of excellence for delivering teaching and learning in the creative sector.
-We achieved 94% in the last NSS, and we are number one in the UK for Film Production and Photography, and in the top ten for Media & Film Studies, Design and Music (Sunday Times and Guardian League Tables).
+We achieved 89% in the last NSS, and we are number one in the UK for Journalism, and in the top ten for Film and Photography, Media & Film Studies, English, Design and Music (Sunday Times and Guardian League Tables).
+We are the number one UK Modern for every subject we deliver.
 We are committed to collaborative interdisciplinary working between our three key subject disciplines:

 Our mission is to unlock innovation and growth, nurture talent and opportunities for collaboration, and enable graduates and staff to develop sustainable careers in tomorrow’s creative and connected communities.